sdercolin/vlabeler/README.md

 The match type for this search is `contains`.

-### Expanded filter

 In the pinned entry list, you can click the `Expand` button to show more options.

 For the `Done` filter and `Star` filter, clicking will switch them between `Do not filter`, `Show only starred/done` and `Show only unstarred/undone`.

+You can click the `More` button to open a dialog for setting conditions separately.

-These filters are combined with the search text with `AND` logic.
+All these filters are combined with `AND` logic.

 ### Linking filter to editor